rgripper/whiskers-2/README.md

 Build a pipeline using Github Actions (to deploy serverless on AWS and frontend on Netlify)

 Add unit tests with `jest` + `react-testing-library` on the frontend.

+Infinite scroll for search results, in case there are a lot of companies.